Evolutionary-Intelligence/EC-A-Modern-Perspective/README.md

   * Some Representatitive Applications of GA
 * Evolution Strategies (ES)
   * Self-Adaptation and CMA-ES
-  * Natural Gradient and Natural Evolution Strategies (NES)
+  * Natural Gradients and Natural Evolution Strategies (NES)
   * Gradient Estimation and Variance Reduction
   * Meta-ES and Distributed Evolution Strategies (DES)